 - 1. Contact the public body or municipality directly in writing.
-There is no fee to request a correction. - ✓ Form 2 is available to make it easier: www.foipop.ns.ca/forms - ✓ Be specific about what record and what information you want to correct - ✓ Provide documentation or evidence of the correct information - 2.
+There is no fee to request a correction. - ✓ Form 2 is available to make it easier: https://oipc.novascotia.ca/forms - ✓ Be specific about what record and what information you want to correct - ✓ Provide documentation or evidence of the correct information - 2.
 Review the public body's or municipality's response. - ✓ The public body or municipality may correct the information you requested - ✓ The public body or municipality may note your request in the record - 3.
-If you disagree with the public body's or municipality's response or if it does not respond within 30 days, you can appeal to the OIPC.
+If you disagree with the public body's or municipality's response you can appeal to the OIPC.